Run, debug, and upload an application to Google App Engine for PHP

 Creating a run configuration of the type App Engine for PHP

-On the main menu, choose App Engine for PHP from the list.
-The Run/Debug Configuration: App Engine for PHP opens., click and choose
+On the main menu, go to App Engine for PHP from the list.
+The Run/Debug Configuration: App Engine for PHP opens., click and select

 Specify the host to run the development server and the application on (the default is localhost).